MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

   }
   ```

-This is known as the **function declaration** and it tells the compiler the name of the function alongside its inputs and outputs.
+This is known as the **function declaration**, and it tells the compiler the name of the function alongside its inputs and outputs.

 - `int`
-  - A function declaration starts with a [data type](./Variables.md#data-types) that specifies what type of value the function will return back to us.
+  - A function declaration starts with a [data type](./Variables.md#data-types) that specifies what type of value the function will *return* back to us.
 - `returnThree`
   - This is the name of the function, which we'll use to refer to it in our code.
 - `() { [...] }`